Sometimes It’s Challenging to Love Your Neighbor

 It is really hard to dislike someone if you’re consistently praying for them.
 I know from experience!

-Years ago, a well-intended friend was beginning to interfere in my marriage.
 She meant well but was stepping far past the appropriate boundaries.
 I remember just seething over the whole thing for several hours every day.

 Until one day, I felt prompted by God to pray for her, adding her to my regular morning prayers.
-And not to pray that she would butt out, although that’s what I wanted, but to pray for her marriage, for her family, for her job and friendships and personal fulfillment and relationship with God.
+And not to pray that she would butt out, although that’s what I wanted, but to pray for her marriage, for her family, for her job and friendships and personal fulfillment and relationship with Jesus Christ.

 For the first several days, my prayers felt extremely insincere.
 Probably because they were.
-But over time, God softened my heart and opened my eyes to consider her actions in a different light.

 When you’re regularly praying for someone’s very best, you begin to view them differently.